walmartlabs/concord-website/docs/processes-v2/migration.md

   runtime: "concord-v2"
 ```

-Alternatively, it is possible to specify the runtime parameter's value in
+Alternatively, it is possible to specify the runtime directly in the API
-the API request:
+request:

 ```
 $ curl ... -F runtime=concord-v2 http://concord.example.com/api/v1/process